ifrh/Ostfalia-Proforma-Praktomat/README.md

         </result-spec>
     </submission>"

-'submission.xml' can be transferred as a separate file or simply as data.
+`submission.xml` can be transferred as a separate file or simply as data.
-Files are sent as normal 'file upload'.
+Files are sent as multipart/form-data.
 The task file can be a zipped file or a simple xml file.

-Note that embedding the submission file(s) into submission.xml as embedded-txt-file is also supported.
+Note that embedding the submission file(s) into submission.xml as embedded-txt-file is also possible.

 A sample for a timestamp is:

         2019-04-03T01:01:01+01:00

-### Submission with more than one file
+#### Submission with more than one file

 For submitting more than one file you have the following options: